EphraimGibson/EventSync/README.md

 # EventSync

-EventSync is a backend application that helps teams organize events and automatically analyzes participant feedback using AI sentiment analysis.
+EventSync is a backend application with a React frontend served as static files.
+It helps teams organize events and automatically analyzes participant feedback using AI sentiment analysis.

 ## Overview